Zuzzuc/Battlefield-1942-installer/README.md

 <br><br>

 # Compability
-I've tested this on Yosemite and El Capitan.
+I've tested this on Yosemite and El Capitan, but it should work on any version of macOS.